raspberrypilearning/flappy-astronaut/worksheet.md

 		y += speed
 	```

-1. When you run this, your program will crash, because `y` eventually reaches a value of 8, and that is off the matrix.
-It's simple to fix this though.
+1. When you run this, your program will crash, because `y` eventually reaches a value of 8, and that is off the edge of the matrix.
+It's simple to fix this though:

 	```python
 	while not game_over: